 This graceful molded plywood chair is one of the leading plywood chairs ever made.
 Due to technical constraints during the creation in 1963, only aprox.
 300 pieces where made of which only a few still exist.

 The re-release of this icon was in spite of our current technical capabilities a true challenge and was established due to the kind cooperation of several cultural institutions in Denmark.

-The chair is manufactured in her native Denmark and is available in Oregon Pine, Teak and black stained Ash.
+The chair is manufactured in her native Denmark.

 Designer: produced by Grete Jalk

 Grete Jalk’s honesty and genuine interest in every aspect of quality has made her the conscience of Danish design.
 Therefore, Lange Production feels very proud and honoured that they are able to present Grete Jalk’s best known pieces of furniture from 1963 – her moulded plywood chair – the GJ Chair – and the GJ Nesting Table.
 They differ from any previous experiments with moulded plywood by virtue of their sheer technical daring and, despite being composed of two conjoined pieces, the effect is organic and elegant.